 There were no significant changes in the state of affairs of the parent entity during the financial year.

 Events After the Reporting Period

-There have been no events after the reporting period and there have been no material impact from COVID-19 after balance date.
+There have been no events after the reporting period and there has been no impact from COVID-19 after balance date.